BraedonWooding/MovLang/MovLib/README.md

 # given PC = <COND> ? <VAL>
 # i.e. where <TARGET> is PC
+# this is not branchless (same issues as above) but saves an extra jump by inlining the SET/ELSE cases.
 IF[1] = <VAL>
 # also could be INC_2[PC]
 IF[0] = ELSE